pkd25395/ECE_143_project/README.md

 ***ECE_143_project***: Main repo directory
 1. **Source_Code**: Source code directory
  - `project_functions.py`: All custom functions are located in this file, and imported from this file for use in scripts.
  - `box_and_whisker.py`: Script that generates box and whisker plots.
+     - The code used to count 'top 5' industries by job post are alsp in this script, commented out.
+The count was done in series so it is included in the case that duplication is desired.
  - `word_clouds.py`: Script that generates word clouds as presented.
  - `cloud.png`: Image file used to create wordcloud mask.
  - `radial_column.py`: Script that generates radial column chart as presented.!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!RENAME!!!!